Recent Trends in Manufacturing Technology

 For example, Siemens’ MindSphere – an AI-driven system, optimizes operations, reduces unexpected downtime, and saves crucial resources, demonstrating smart manufacturing’s potential.

-Utilizing AI algorithms, machines ‘communicate’ with each other, making production smoother while significantly minimizing risks.
+Utilizing AI algorithms, machines ‘communicate’ with each other, making production smoother while AI character helps significantly minimize risks.

 AI-enabled sensors predict maintenance requirements, allowing for ‘proactive’ rather than ‘reactive’ measures, exemplified by companies like PTC who implement AI in their industrial IoT platforms.